Artists for Change aims to create a series of educational media to raise awareness on the commercial sexual exploitation of minors.

 Everyday, the sex trafficking industry grows rampant and continues to hold a global threat on our children’s innocence and safety.
 Sex trafficking is so out of control now that it has become the second largest criminal activity in the US alone.
 Education and awareness are desperately needed to prevent future entrapment of innocent minors.
 Anyone, regardless of their age, sex, race, or demographic can fall victim to traffickers, which is why it is so vital for our communities to understand the reality of this dangerous epidemic.
 Slavery cannot continue to exist in this modern age.

 The practice of narrative story telling is how we as filmmakers spark awareness and unleash real issues to the public eye.
-Our upcoming movie, ANGIE, will focus on the various methods that traffickers use to recruit children.
+Our upcoming movie, LOST GIRLS: ANGIE’S STORY, will focus on the various methods that traffickers use to recruit children.
 Communities that are aware of signs and symptoms will feel safer knowing their teenagers understand the types of situations to avoid and parents can recognize signs of trafficking and alert officials.

-ANGIE aims to encourage people, make them step forward, and actively support local organizations pushing for change.
-We want ANGIE to inspire audiences to use their voice and support the victims who were and still are forced to endure the brutal injustice of this slavish market.
+LOST GIRLS: ANGIE’S STORY aims to encourage people, make them step forward, and actively support local organizations pushing for change.
+We want LOST GIRLS: ANGIE’S STORY to inspire audiences to use their voice and support the victims who were and still are forced to endure the brutal injustice of this slavish market.

 Big issues with little attention need a powerful voice that will send a message to the world.
 The awareness created through the film, Blood Diamond, has changed the way many diamond mining companies operate and has also allowed individuals to understand the issues surrounding ‘conflict diamonds.’

-Compelling in both story and action, ANGIE is a tale of triumph over adversity, of hope over shame.
-Currently, shooting is scheduled to begin in May 2018 and will result in a PG-13 film that is suitable for teens and families.
+Compelling in both story and action, LOST GIRLS: ANGIE’S STORY is a tale of triumph over adversity, of hope over shame that will result in a PG-13 film that is suitable for teens and families.
+Currently this film is in post-production.

-Once ANGIE is finished, we will promote it through film festivals and community screenings to help raise awareness on sex trafficking.
-In addition, the film will be shown globally through the traditional distribution pipelines and will also be made available for educational purposes to NGO's fighting human trafficking.
+Once LOST GIRLS: ANGIE’S STORY is finished, we will promote it through film festivals and community screenings to help raise awareness on sex trafficking.
+In addition, the film will be shown globally through the traditional distribution pipelines and will also be made available for educational purposes to NGO’s fighting human trafficking.

 This feature film will be accompanied by an educational documentary as well as various supplemental tools (more info below).